-Before you start any ukulele play session, it is important that your ukulele is fully tuned up, therefore you need to know how to tune a ukulele.
+Before you start any ukulele play session, it is important that your ukulele is fully tuned up.
+Therefore you need to know how to tune a ukulele.
 This will ensure that your music sounds brilliant.
 Honestly, most of the time people complain that they do not enjoy playing the ukulele.
 It is down to the fact that it is not tuned properly.
-Thankfully, getting that instrument into tune is not that difficult.
+No matter how well you play, if your instrument is out of tune you will never sound good.
+Thankfully, getting that instrument into tune is not that difficult even without a chromatic tuner.
 You just need to have a bit of knowledge about what you are doing.

 You need to note that the G string is referred to as the fourth string.
-This means the first string is the one at the bottom.
-If you are good at listening to sounds, then you can tune your ukulele to the piano.
-Although, honestly, your piano will need to be in tune too.
+If you are good at listening to sounds, then you can tune your ukulele by ear.
+Watch the video below or visit our Ukulele tuning tutorials page.

 You do not need to know what these are right now (if you are new), but it is probably worth thinking about them ‘just in case’ you continue to learn the instrument.
 These tunings are always taken from the top string down to the bottom while you are holding the ukulele.

-– Baritone Ukulele Tuning: D, G, B, E. Guitar players will probably note that this tuning is similar to the last four strings on the guitar.
+Baritone Ukulele Tuning: D, G, B, E. Guitar players will note that this tuning is similar to the last four strings on the guitar.

 Slack-key tuning: G, C, E, G

 English Tuning: A, D F#, B. You may also find that this type of tuning is referred to as D tuning.

 Canadian tuning : low A, D F#, B. This is the same as the English tuning, but you put the A lower than the D and F#.